jinuine505/pokeTCGCards/README.md

 1. Set data, including their name and image[^1], is obtained from [TCGdex](https://tcgdex.dev/tcg-pocket), which contains detailed data about the Pokémon TCG.
 This project uses their Pokémon TCG Pocket data specifically.
 2. Card data, including their name, set origin, image, health, type, rarity, and illustrator, is obtained from [pokemon-tcg-pocket-cards](https://github.com/chase-manning/pokemon-tcg-pocket-cards).
 This is an open-source repository containing data on the Pokémon TCG Pocket Cards

-[^1]: Currently, TCGdex does not include the image for set A3a in their database
+[^1]: Currently, TCGdex does not include the image for set A3a or A3b in their database

 ## Tech Stack
 1. [ReactJS](https://reactjs.org/) - Component-based JavaScript library